-Martha's Vineyard General Dental Care Providing: Complete Adult Restorative Services, Pediatric Dentistry, Periododontics, Prostodontics, Endodontics, Dental Implants and Cosmetic Dentistry
+Martha's Vineyard General Dental Care Providing: Complete Adult Restorative Services, Periodontics, Prostodontics, Endodontics, Dental Implants and Cosmetic Dentistry

 Since 1988, Dr. Herman has been providing dental services on Martha's Vineyard.
 From routine cleanings and only composite fillings to implants, Dr. Herman's office is equipped to handle all your dental needs.

-Pediatric and Periodontal specialists work in the office on a regular basis.
+A Periodontal specialist works in the office on a regular basis.
 The office provides surgical care including extractions and the placement and restorations of implants.

 All radiographs are taken digitally, limiting exposure to radiation.

 Impressions are also digitally scanned eliminating the need for conventional trays and messy materials.
 The office still relies on Professional Dental Laboratories to create the optimal dental prosthetics.
 The use of in office milliing machines are not capable of the quality a highly trained full time laboratory technician can accomplish.
 With the use of digital impressions turn around time is greatly reduced.